Black Panther (character): Fictional character biography

 Klaw again attempts to invade Wakanda and to cause a war with Wakanda's neighbor, Niganda.
 The U.S. government sends an army of Deathloks, cyborg warriors, to occupy Wakanda and fight Klaw.
 It becomes evident that Klaw's invasion is actually a ruse to advance U.S. Imperialism.
 Klaw holds T'Challa's mother hostage, but he refuses to negotiate.
 Black Panther and the Wakandans successfully defeat the Deathloks and Klaw.

 T'Challa marries Storm.
 They tour the world.
 Black Panther and Storm side with Captain America against Iron Man in the civil war among superheroes sparked by the superhero registration initiative.
 They then temporarily join the Fantastic Four.
 Killmonger again tries to conquer Wakanda, but he is killed by Monica Rambeau.
 Storm and Black Panther then repel another invasion, from the alien Skrulls.

 Storm returns to the X-Men and Black Panther returns to Wakanda.
 T'Challa suffers a brutal attack after meeting with Doctor Doom and Namor.
 His sister Shuri is trained as the next Black Panther.
 T'Challa is temporarily in a coma; the supervillain Morlun tries to devour his body.
 Shuri rescues her brother from Morlun, and is officially inaugurated as a new Black Panther while T'Challa recovers.
 T'Challa and Shuri team up to fight Doctor Doom, along with the Fantastic Four, the X-Men, and Deadpool.
 T'Challa remains wounded, so he is mystically charged by a Wakandan healer.
 Now returned to power, T'Challa leads a Dora Milaje army.
 However, because Doom is on the verge of taking control of Wakanda's vibranium, T'Challa takes the desperate measure of de-powering all of it.
 Now stripped of his power, T'Challa leaves Wakanda, while Shuri searches the world for new vibranium.
 Matt Murdock (the superhero Daredevil) asks T'Challa to replace him as guardian of Hell's Kitchen, while Murdock takes a leave of absence.
-T'Challa takes on a new secret identity in New York, presenting himself as "Mr. Okonkwo", an immigrant from Democratic Republic of the Congo and a manager of a restaurant.
+T'Challa takes on a new secret identity in New York, presenting himself as "Mr. Okonkwo", an immigrant from the Democratic Republic of the Congo and a manager of a restaurant.
 Simultaneously, he takes on Daredevil's job as a crime-fighter.

 Upon his return to Wakanda, T'Challa serves as a second to his sister, Shuri, who remains the kingdom's active ruler.
 T'Challa calls on the Fantastic Four to help him with conflict with Necropolis, a tomb below Wakanda.
 T'Challa meets Bast, the Panther god, who shows him prophecies of future disasters and restores all of his Black Panther powers so that he will be able to face these challenges.
 He also gains all the collective memories of previous Black Panthers.
 Shortly after, the Avengers come into conflict with the X-Men.
 Empowered by the Phoenix, Namor destroys Wakanda with a massive tidal wave.
 Returning to help, Storm is stunned when the Panther informs her that their marriage has been annulled because of her connection to her fellow mutant, Namor.